Or “Jimmy The Jam Wagon”

 So to continue the sound dampening I also bought a package of “AmazonBasics Car Sound Deadener” because 2 sheets of Dynamat wasn’t going to be enough.
 I began measuring applying and installing it everywhere I could.
 I also took off the rear liftgate panel and put some down all across it, since the “Tube” subwoofer is going to be aimed away from the bow, right at the gate.
 This seems to be the most successful placement from what I’ve researched.
 I don’t want anything rattling, booming, burping, leaking, blasting, or jingling when the music is playing unless it’s part of the music.
 And even then, I want it contained inside the vehicle cabin and not emanating from my car like an overripe supernova.

 For anyone wondering it it’s better to buy the Amazon Basics sheets or the more expensive DynaMat sheets, I would say go with the AmazonBasics.
 Reasons being that it’s less expensive, you get more material to work with, it’s almost easier to cut and apply and I see nor hear any definable difference.
 Yes, to compare the two would require a sound meter being present with each product removed and installed.
 No thanks.
 But the fact that you get more material with Amazon Basics means you can cut and apply it to more areas.
 You don’t have to worry about scarcity.
 And once everything is covered with deadener, it’s done.
 Heck put two layers of the stuff in a spot that you’re worried about to make it 160 mil.
 But what you get is more than sufficient.
 My doors close solidly and the exterior noise is held at bay quite well.
 I still have more should I find the need.
+It’s almost dead-quiet in there, in fact, which is pretty amazing considering the age of this thing.
+A lot gets jiggled loose over that much time.

 Check engine light came on while I was tinkering around with things.
 No surprise there.
 I needed to see what codes were being thrown.
 I have an OBD2 gadget, which works.
 It’s basic, was inexpensive, and it has cords.
 I hooked it up.
 No codes.